ga-wdi-lessons/ruby-iteration-and-enumerables/readme.md

 Today we will be going over enumerables in Ruby, one of the most powerful modules that comes included in the language out of the box.

-We will get into how to use enumerables later on this lesson, but first just know that enumerables essentially give us fun ways to play with data in Ruby.
+We will get into how to use enumerables later on this lesson, but first just know that enumerables essentially are a more readable, expressive way to work with collections of data in Ruby.

 Whenever we talk about data in Ruby, its important to review how Ruby handles groups of data.